How to Access Us

 If the GP wants to see you face to face they will give you a date and time during the telephone call.

-If you have any Covid-19 symptoms DO NOT attend the surgery.
+If you have tested positive for Covid DO NOT attend the surgery, please request a

 Out of Hours